 4. Get Travel Insurance

-If you’re a non-Filipino, then I strongly suggest you get travel insurance before visiting the Philippines.
-Fact is, you never know what can happen.
-Much of our infrastructure isn’t as developed and if you go to places like Batad or Sagada where you can lose your footing when hiking, having travel insurance will be a godsend.
+You may not need it as much in Manila but if you’re traveling to less developed parts of the Philippines, then I’d say travel insurance is a must.
+Much of our infrastructure isn’t as developed and if you go to places like Batad or Sagada where you can easily lose your footing when hiking, then having travel insurance will be a godsend.

 5. Give around 10% Gratuity